-I always love and truly appreciate spring produce and eating my favorite recipes after month of winter vegetables.
 Is anyone else ready to bid farewell to root vegetables and hearty meals in favor of lighter, fresher-tasting fruits and vegetables?
 Me!
 Me!
+I always love and truly appreciate spring produce and eating my favorite recipes after month of winter vegetables.

-Cooking with Seasonal Ingredients
+Cooking with Spring Ingredients

-Not too many years ago I was among the crowd that thought if it’s in the grocery store, then I can buy it, eat it, and cook with it.
+Years ago when my children were really young, I was among the crowd that thought if it’s in the grocery store, then I can buy it, eat it, and cook with it.

-But then I started to pay more attention to the food I was eating and the price I was paying.
+But then I started to pay more attention to the food I was eating and the price the stores were charging.
 I found that not only do the season’s finest fruits and vegetables offer the best taste, they also cost less.

 No matter where you get your produce from – the local farmer’s market, your backyard garden, or the grocery store – take advantage of spring’s delicious offerings and fresh flavors.